-

 Provenance

-Used by Queen Victoria after John Francis's attempted assassination, May 1842.
+Believed to have been owned by Queen Victoria and acquired after John Francis's attempted assassination, May 1842.

 Medium and techniques